 Highlights exist on profile pages, and you can add Stories to them after their 24 hours of glory have passed.

 You can create multiple Highlights for the best effect, using one for user-generated content (“What You’ve Said”), one for brand storytelling (“About Us”), and one for events (“Conference 2021”).
 This makes it easier for users to find content they’re looking for when they first come to your profile, which can help them get to know you and trust you a little faster.

 To add Highlights to your profile, click on the icon with the black + above your gallery.

 You’ll need to name your Highlight and select the Stories you want to add to it.
 You can edit them at any time.

-Instagram now allows for product tags and product stickers, which are available for business profiles (pending approval) and allow users to tap on a product in a post or story respectively, get more information, and head to the site to purchase it.
+Instagram now allows for product tags and product stickers, which are available for business profiles (pending approval) and let users tap on a product in a post or story respectively, get more information, then head to the site to purchase it.

-Shopify offers merchants the ability to incorporate this seamless shopping experience, allowing brands to tag products in posts and stories and customers to purchase them without visiting a link in their bio.
+Shopify offers merchants the ability to incorporate this seamless shopping experience, allowing brands to tag products in posts and Stories, and potential customers to purchase them without visiting a link in their bio.

 To make the deal even sweeter, it’s easy to set up the Instagram sales channel for your Shopify store.
 You can see exactly how to do this here.

 Merchants also have the option to embed an Instagram gallery directly on their site, creating a full integration.
 This can encourage users to visit their Instagram, where they’ll see social proof and rave reviews, and be encouraged to purchase more through product tags.